K-arch27/K-Arch/README.md

 --

-Use archiso to build
+Use ./build.sh to build the Iso
-mkarchio /this/repo/directory

 --